Damean/threejs-raycast-test/readme.md

-# Three.js Journey - Webpack Starter Project
+# Three.js Raycast Test
-This starter project was created by Bruno Simon and it is part of the Three.js Journey Course

-You can find the course here 👉 [https://threejs-journey.xyz/](https://threejs-journey.xyz/)
+This raycast test was done with three.js
+-You can click on the spheres.
+-The sphere color will change and retain the color until you click again on it.
+-The code also contais a section to create a mouse enter and mouse leave effect but is not applied to the spheres.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).